tum-ens/pyGRETA/doc/User_manual.rst

 4. :ref:`Regression`
 5. :ref:`Strat`

 The use cases associated with each module with examples of their outputs are presented below.

+..
+NOTE:: Include here a graphic with the use cases and miniatures of outputs.

 It is recommended to thoroughly read through the configuration file `config.py` and modify the input paths and computation parameters before starting script.